 The next day we went canoeing on the Rio Claro.
 Tucked in among the vegetation was a secretive Agami Heron considered to be one of the most beautiful herons in the world.
 We silently glided alongside it to admire its stunning plumage and impressive bill.

 Emanating from the forest were high-pitched calls.
 "A bird?', I asked Tadeu.
 "No, a tiny monkey called a Black-tailed Marmoset", he replied.
 I desperately wanted to see these primates but they remained hidden in the dense vegetation.
 We returned to the canoe dock where a buffet lunch complete with a barbecue had been set up for us.
 As we were eating, two inquisitive Black-tailed Marmosets came down to check out our picnic spot.
 We got wonderful close-up views of these seriously cute monkeys after all!

 That evening we walked along a boardwalk to a tower to watch the sun set.
-Along the way, a troop of Brown Capuchin monkeys frolicked in the trees over our heads.
+Along the way, a troop of Black-striped Capuchin Monkeys frolicked in the trees over our heads.
 One cheeky individual looked at us in utter disdain.
 "Who were these terrestrial-bound creatures invading his domain?"
 I could imagine him thinking.